FTChinese/NEXT/README.md

 4. Buy items.
 For example, a user can buy a special report and read on his phone and Kindle.

 ## FAQ
+### How important is it to keep the first request (the HTML file) under 14k?
+- It is to make sure the page renders as soon as the first request is back
+- Core CSS and JS should be embeded to make this meaningful
+- If the file is over 14k, consider seperate HTML into Critical and Enhanced
+- Critical includes anything until the second content block (in our design)
+- Enhanced includes content blocks under critical (usually the second screen)
+- If we load enhanced content async, search engines won't grab these links.
+It would affect the weight of the links.

 ### Why not use Markdown in the Next project?
 - Need to learn.
 No editor has heard of it.
 Editors hate learning new language.
 - May not do all the tricks needed (videos, slide shows, aside, quotes etc...).